cjunho/cjh/README.md

 • boundary_point.py computes points to design a computational domain.

 The users can choose at section Options in BL_periodic.py: soltion_type (two or three), doamin_type (both periodc, single periodic), and basis type (CG1, CG2, CG3).
 Before running the simulation, we set the initial condition, and define the computational domain.
-To modify the initial condition, the user can change the values of the variables in sections “Parameters”, and “Parameters for k_i” in BL_periodic.py.
+To modify the initial condition, the user can change the values of the variables at sections “Parameters”, and “Parameters for k_i” in BL_periodic.py.
 For specific details on the calculation of the parameters, please refer to the paper.
-After setting the variables, the periodic domain corresponding to the chosen parameters is created in section “Mesh”.
+After setting the variables, the periodic domain corresponding to the chosen parameters is created at section “Mesh”.

 After the computation is finished, three sets of data are produced: